huggingface/paper-style-guide/README.md

-# HF Paper Style Guide
+# 🤗 Paper Style Guide

 (Work in progress, send a PR!)